 Click play on the above video to be taken back to this time with actual film footage taken shortly after the discovery:

 Tanzanite is the birthstone for December and the anniversary gemstone for the 24th wedding anniversary.
 It has made its way onto these two lists remarkably quickly, considering it was only first unearthed in 1967.
 The Gemological Institution of America added the gem to the official birthstone list in 2002 - the first time the list had been updated since 1912.
 Tanzanite is a variety of the mineral Zoisite, which was, at best, a very minor gemstone before the discovery of this vivid blue variety.
 There is also a red-pink variety known as Thulite, and Zoisite has also been found showing a green hue.
 This can be seen in the hybrid gem Ruby-Zoisite, which is Green Zoisite that features Ruby crystals growing throughout the stone.

 Gazing into Tanzanite for just a moment is all it takes to fall in love with this spectacular gemstone.
 In the light of day, deep electric blues evoke that ‘love at first sight’ feeling, and in the evening its subtle flashes of purple, violet and red ignite a deep sense of passion.
 It is a gemological and geographical phenomenon, so much so that the geological conditions required for the gem to turn into its trademark blue are so rare that it's been described as ‘more astounding than the stone itself’.

-Tanzanite is extremely popular due to its trichroic nature, which means that three different colours can be seen when looking at the gem from different angles.
-In Tanzanite’s case, these colours are blue, pinkish violet and pink, all of which are a wonder to behold.
+Tanzanite is extremely popular due to its trichroic nature, which means that three different colors can be seen when looking at the gem from different angles.
+In Tanzanite’s case, these colors are blue, pinkish violet and pink, all of which are a wonder to behold.